kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         sudo service postgresql start
         ```

-        For Windows/WSL users, you will need to run this command every time you restart your WSL/Ubuntu terminal.
+        For Windows/WSL users, the `postgresql` service will generally stay on, but you may sometimes discover that it has been halted.
+(We're not always sure why this happens.)
+To restart the service, simply rerun the above command.
+If in doubt, you can check the status of the service by running this command:

+        ```bash
+        sudo service postgresql status
+        ```

     1. Set up a `postgres` user with permission to create databases (which must have the same name as your Ubuntu user) by running the following command (replacing `homer` with your Ubuntu username):